 The size required for the site (to meet the 30-year time horizon) will be identified through the creation of the preferred conceptual site plan in section 3.2.9 of this report.
-It would be roughly 25 acres total.
 However, we recommend that the Township purchase enough land to satisfy at least a 60-year time horizon (which will be the expected asset life of the new Operations Centre).
-This would be in the order of 34 acres.